Shrutishinha/CHURNING-DASHBOARD/README.md

 CUSTOMER CHURN IS A CRITICAL METRIC FOR **SUBSCRIPTION-BASED AND SERVICE BUSINESSES**.

-THIS PROJECT ANALYZES CUSTOMER DATA TO IDENTIFY **KEY FACTORS INFLUENCING CUSTOMER ATTRITION** AND HELPS BUSINESSES DEVELOP STRATEGIES TO IMPROVE CUSTOMER RETENTION.
+THIS PROJECT ANALYZES CUSTOMER DATA TO IDENTIFY **KEY FACTORS INFLUENCING CUSTOMER ATTRITION** AND HELPS BUSINESSES DEVELOP STRATEGIES TO IMPROVE RETENTION.

 ### THE DASHBOARD HIGHLIGHTS